Synchronization

 - File synchronization from pre-authenticated urls.
 Use the Synchronization Manifest tutorial and provided sample Synchronize Files from Azure Blob or SharePoint to help you get started.

 - Set required synchronization configuration on iTwin, iModel, or Connection scopes.
 Use the Configuration tutorial as a guide.
-Technical Preview.

 To create and run initial synchronization: